QR Code for Wedding Pictures – Ready in 5 minutes

 Share your QR code with guests

-Once you’ve created your QR code for wedding photos, the next step is making sure your guests actually see and use it.
+The next step is making sure your guests actually see and use it.
 Placement and presentation make all the difference.
 The more visible and inviting the QR code is, the more photos you’ll collect.

 On your wedding invitations or save-the-dates